Kishor Wasan: Education and career

 Wasan graduated with a Bachelor of Science in pharmacy from University of Texas at Austin in 1985.
 He then served as a decentralized hospital pharmacist for several years before beginning work on his doctorate under the tutelage of Gabriel Lopez Berenstein.
 In 1993, Wasan earned his Ph.D. in cellular and molecular pharmacology at the University of Texas Graduate School of Biomedical Sciences at Houston.
 He then completed a one-year post-doctoral fellowship on lipoprotein biochemistry at the Cleveland Clinic.

 Wasan joined the faculty of the University of British Columbia in Vancouver in 1995 and earned tenure as an associate professor in 2000.
 Wasan was also chair of pharmaceutics and, in 2001, created the Canadian Summer Student Research Program for undergraduate pharmacy students at UBC.
 He served as national director of the program which was funded by the Merck Company Foundation.
-He was associate editor of the Journal of Pharmacy and Pharmaceutical Sciences and served on the editorial board of several other journals.
+He was associate editor of the Journal of Pharmacy & Pharmaceutical Sciences and served on the editorial board of several other journals.

 In 2009, he was named the CIHR/iCo Therapeutics Research Chair in Drug Delivery for Neglected Global Diseases, a joint project by the Canadian Institutes of Health Research (CIHR) and iCo Therapeutics.
 He is a founding member of UBC's Neglected Global Diseases Initiative, a program he co-directs with Richard Lester.

 In September 2011, Wasan succeeded Helen Burt as associate dean of research and graduate studies at UBC's Faculty of Pharmaceutical Sciences.
 He was appointed dean of the University of Saskatchewan's College of Pharmacy and Nutrition in 2014.
 He served in the position until June 2019, when he was succeeded by Jane Alcorn.